Abedeen25/MovieDB/README.md

 # MovieDB
-An React app similar to YTS
+An React web app similar to YTS